DevnagriAI/devnagri_docs/guide/Client_Guide.md

 #### Profile

-Top-right corner has a profile section that includes User Name and registered Email address below which there are:
+Top-right corner has a profile section that shows the customer's name and registered email address below which there are:

 1. Account Settings:
-It holds different functionalities to improve personal profile, read details.
+It holds different sections to update the personal profile of the customer.

 ![Account Settings](./images/AccountUpdate.png)

 2. Billing Details:
-Information such as Billing Address, GSTIN are stored here,
+Information such as Billing Address, GSTIN are stored here.

 ![Billing Details](./images/B1.png)

-3. Logout to end the current session user can use **Logout** option.

 #### Notifications